breatheco-de/content/src/content/how-to/convert-list-to-string-in-python.md

 print(string_pets) #Output: Dog Cat Parrot Hamster
 ```

-it is important to mention that the iterable only takes **string type values**.
+It is important to mention that the iterable only takes **string type values**.
 If we have a list with any `int`, we'll have an error:

 ```py
 list1 = ["Hello", "People", 1, 9, "Greet"]